 On Aug.
 26, 2016, however, the Little League International board of directors voted to pull the Senior League Baseball World Series from Bangor and give it to Easley, South Carolina, after the board voted to dissolve the Big League Baseball division.
 The Big League Baseball World Series had been held in Easley from 2001 to 2016.

 World Series format

-Since the first Bangor World Series game on Aug.
-11, 2002, 58 of the more than 1,700 players who played in Bangor have gone on to play professionally.
+More than 50 of the more than 1,800 players who played in Bangor have gone on to play professionally.
 Of those, 11 have played in the major leagues.
 Among them: Kenley Jansen, Ruben Tejada, Kolten Wong, Xander Bogaerts, and Domonic Brown.